 Save money on your utilities – Every little bit counts when you’re trying to save for a house.
 I like using OhmConnect to save on our utilities.
 It’s free to join and you’ll get rewarded just by saving energy.
 OhmConnect community members can earn up to $300 per year.

 Cancel your gym membership if you rarely use it – Since our condo gym closed at the start of the pandemic, I’ve been finding fun ways to stay healthy and active at home.
 I’m currently doing 80 Day Obsession at home using these resistance bands and core sliders.
 It’s affordable and much cheaper than a gym membership!

 Shop your closet for new outfits – Many of us have items hiding in the back of our closet that we’ve forgotten about or still have the price tag attached.
 Now is your chance to get creative and wear these items.
 To help you stay inspired, I’ve created this free 30-Day Shop Your Closet Challenge.
-I share this same challenge in my e-book, Freedom From Shopping, and many of my readers LOVE it!
+I share this same challenge in my e-book, The Intentional Spender, and many of my readers LOVE it!

 Read Next: 15 fast ways to cut your monthly expenses

 Pay yourself first

 If you’re like most people, it’s easy to wait until the end of the month to see how much money you have left over before putting any money into your savings account.
 The only problem with the strategy is that most people find that they don’t have any money left over.
 Uh oh!

 Instead, challenge yourself to pay yourself first.
 This means you’ll be setting aside money from each paycheck to put towards your savings or investments BEFORE monthly expenses or other discretionary purchases are made.